At My Twins’ Grave, a Little Boy Said He Knew Them — and shattered the lie I had buried with them

 If I had said no, they would not have been in that car.

-If I had listened to that small tug of unease mothers are taught to dismiss, maybe I would not be standing in cemeteries with flowers.
+If I had listened to that small tug of unease mothers are always told to dismiss, maybe I would not be standing in cemeteries with flowers.

 “It was an accident, Taylor.”